We've all heard of the London and Boston marathons, but what about these adventurous running races?Read more...

 Bratislava is also very green.
 There are many places to sit back and relax in the sunshine, or for the more energetic, endless opportunities for sports such as hiking, canoeing and cycling.
 Why not combine exercise with another of Slovakia’s natural attributes and sample the excellent wines along the Small Carpathian Wine Route?
 And have I mentioned the world-beating beer at jaw-dropping prices yet?

 So, congratulations for stepping off the beaten track and trying out Bratislava.
 Your pioneering spirit will pay dividends; think of all the money you’ll save on the beer and be sure to tell all your friends about your discovery.
 Or maybe not; let’s keep this our special, Slovak secret.

 Bratislava, the ‘little big city’ is modest, charming and pocket-sized, like its cathedral.
 It doesn’t bellow its beauty like Prague but states its case quietly and insistently, until suddenly you wake up one gorgeous Slovak spring morning and realise you’re in love.

 Na zdravie!
 (Cheers!)

 Small but perfectly formed and easily negotiated, Bratislava is the ideal weekend-break destination.
-I’ve been visiting Bratislava for over 30 years and am constantly amazed at the little big city’s ability to regenerate and improve on its already spectacular setting and world-class facilities.
-I was in town again in spring 2015, enjoying the sunshine by the Danube, sipping superb Slovak beer, and I spied the changing skyline: towering fi ve-star hotel, mall and apartment complexes now jostle for space.
+The ‘little big city’ has an amazing ability to regenerate and improve on its already spectacular setting and world-class facilities.
+I was in town in spring 2015, enjoying the sunshine by the Danube, sipping superb Slovak beer, and I spied the changing skyline: towering five-star hotel, mall and apartment complexes now jostle for space.